oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

-Other path expressions in the Boolean expression neither prefixed with the lambda variable nor `$it` are evaluated in the scope of the collection instances at the origin of the navigation path prepended to the lambda operator.
+Other path expressions in the Boolean expression neither prefixed with the lambda variable nor `$it` are evaluated in the scope of the collection instances at the origin of the path expression prepended to the lambda operator.

 ##### <a name="any" href="#any">5.1.1.13.1 `any`</a>